okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 <ApiOperation method="get" url="/api/v1/features" />

-Returns a list of all available self-service Features for your Org.
+Returns a list of all available self-service Features for your org.

 #### Request Parameters